Our next Summer Intensive will be held in 2022.

 The 8 Limbs Summer Intensive Teacher Training was designed for students, schoolteachers, and others with a flexible schedule and/or an interest in full immersion into yoga.
 This training is limited to 15 participants, allowing for a more intimate and individual experience.
 It runs from late June to end of July every year.
+As of March 2021 we are planning to host this training partially on Zoom and partially in person.

 This 5-week immersion 200-hour Program includes: